Worship at Home

 Have a look too at the Junior Church at Home Page.
 As well as Junior Church activities, it has links to other places where our young people can get some virtual entertainment as they can't meet up with their friends.
 Find out why young people in 2021 are going to be praying every Friday at 5.17 pm.

-Visit this page on the national Methodist website which has collected resources to offer spiritual sustenance dring this time of locked-down isolation or click here to try out the latest podcast.
+Visit this page on the national Methodist website which has collected resources to offer spiritual sustenance during this time of locked-down isolation or click here to try out the latest podcast.
 Your can read a pastoral letter from the President and Vice President of the Methodist Conference here.

 But there must be great stuff we don't know about.
 Click the big orange button to tell us of anything you recommend.